 Conservation of these forestlands, wetlands, grasslands, rangelands and riparian areas is essential to protection and recovery of these fish, wildlife and plant species, particularly in rare and declining habitat types—tall and shortgrass prairie, longleaf pine forests and bottomland hardwood forests.
 Unfortunately, increasing conservation needs exceeds the current investment at the federal, state and local levels for wildlife conservation on private lands.

 The Farm Bill is among our most important federal policies for wildlife conservation on private lands, and a major source of funds for conservation on agricultural lands.
-For information on the Farm Bill and wildlife conservation as well as our recommendations for the 2023 Farm Bill, please click here.

 Nearly 70 percent of the lower 48 states is privately owned, and more than 40 percent of that is managed for agriculture.
 As the largest source of federal funds for conservation on private lands, the Farm Bill is essential for conserving fish, wildlife and plants on agricultural lands.
 Defenders advocated for strong conservation programs in the 2018 Farm Bill that produce measurable outcomes for wildlife.
 The new Farm Bill prioritizes conservation of SGCN in restoration agreements and conservation easements, provides new support for habitat connectivity on grasslands, and new opportunities for landowners to mitigate and address the effects of climate change on wildlife habitat.
 Our experts continue to work with the responsible federal agencies to help implement these programs in ways that best support species conservation.